SAP-samples/teched2023-XP160/exercises/exercise3/README.md

 }
 ```

-You must replace the placeholder of the `URL` with the value you received after your deployment of the Azure Function.
+You must replace the placeholder of the `URL` with the value for the **host** you received after your deployment of the Azure Function.

 > **Note** - If you missed to note the URL down, you can also find it in the Azure Portal namely in your Azure Function app.
+Be aware to copy the host only and not the complete URL.
+The host is the part before `/api/...`.

 The final result should then look like this: